-As you may have heard, romaine lettuce out of Arizona has been contaminated with a particularly nasty form of E. coli, E. coli O157:H7.
-So far, 53 cases have been identified across 16 states, including California, Pennsylvania, and Idaho.
-Those cases include 31 people sick enough to have been hospitalized, and five who have developed something called hemolytic uremic syndrome (HUS).
+As you may have heard, romaine lettuce has been contaminated with a particularly nasty form of E. coli, E. coli O157:H7.
+So far in the November 2018 outbreak, 32 people in 11 states have been infected.
+Those cases include 13 people sick enough to have been hospitalized, and one patient who developed something called hemolytic uremic syndrome (HUS).
 HUS is a severe complication from E. coli infection, in which red blood cells get damaged and the kidneys fail.
 Even ICU docs are afraid of it.

 The E. coli strain involved in this particular lettuce recall is so bad the CDC is taking no chances with it.
-Because it’s very hard for consumers to tell where their romaine is sourced from, the CDC is telling U.S. consumers nationwide to simply throw away all of their romaine unless they know for a fact it isn’t from Yuma, Arizona.
-(You probably shouldn’t be eating salad at your favorite restaurants right now either, unless you know for a fact that their romaine isn’t from Yuma, Arizona.)
+Because it’s very hard for consumers to tell where their romaine is sourced from, the CDC is telling U.S. consumers nationwide to simply throw away all of their romaine.
+(You probably shouldn’t be eating salad at your favorite restaurants right now either.)

 The warning covers all types of romaine lettuce:

 - hearts of romaine